Velocidex/velociraptor-web/content/training/_index.md

       interactive, hands on format.
 There will be time for questions and free discussions.

-      Time slots are ideal for US and APAC based participants.
+      Time slots are ideal for US and EMEA based participants.

   outline: /training/online_oct_27_2020
   buyurl: https://www.eventbrite.com.au/e/enterprise-hunting-and-incident-response-online-edition-tickets-117360453275